janastu/maaya/examples/gk-demo/settings/README.md

 this example as reference to `schema.org->Article`

 ## Transcript
-JSON structure similar to https://github.com/aeneas01/aeneas

-Default `transcript.json => English transcript of the audio` Language options must be seperated by `-`
-ex: kannada transcript will be `transcript-kan.json`
+Keys 2 char language descriptor val path to captions file

 ## Annotations

-Media annotations to the audio file, could be Image, Link, Embed
+Media annotations to the audio file, supports images only

+## poster

+The image to be shown on media player init